-- All staff must read and know the school's Physical Intervention Policy and the Group's Use of Restrictive Practices and Restraint Terms of Reference - 23.1 While every school creates an atmosphere of nurturing, unconditional positive regard and warmth, the Group recognises that on occasion it may be necessary to use physical intervention to keep a child or young person safe.
+All team members must read and know the school's Physical Intervention Policy and the Group's Use of Restrictive Practices and Restraint Terms of Reference

+23.1 While every school creates an atmosphere of nurturing, unconditional positive regard and warmth, the Group recognises that on occasion it may be necessary to use physical intervention to keep a child or young person safe.
 Physical intervention must be a last resort and must always be proportionate.
 Once the child/young person is safe and calm, it is essential that there is a debrief with them.
-It should be an open discussion with the member of staff encouraging the pupil to talk about how they feel and understand what happened. - The intervention and the follow-up action must be recorded on the School's Electronic Recording System. - 23.2 If a pupil makes an allegation after a physical intervention, it is important that the member of staff writes down as much information as possible.
-Staff must complete body maps immediately after the event and make an appropriate electronic record.
-Staff must also verbally inform the DSL (or deputy) and record it onto the schools electronic recording system.
+It should be an open discussion with the team member encouraging the pupil to talk about how they feel and understand what happened.

+The intervention and the follow-up action must be recorded on the School's Electronic Recording System.

+23.2 If a pupil makes an allegation after a physical intervention, it is important that the team member writes down as much information as possible.
+Team members must complete body maps immediately after the event and make an appropriate electronic record.
+Team members must also verbally inform the DSL (or deputy) and record it onto the schools electronic recording system.
 Medical attention must always be sought for the young person.
-Staff must inform their parents or carers/ those with parental responsibility. - Allegations of harm relating to physical interventions must be reported to the Regional Director, the Group Head of Safeguarding/Safeguarding Adviser (safeguarding@ofgl.co.uk) and the Local Authority Designated Officer or local equivalent.
+Team members must inform their parents or carers/ those with parental responsibility.

+Allegations of harm relating to physical interventions must be reported to the Regional Director, the Director of Safeguarding/Safeguarding Adviser (safeguarding@ofgl.co.uk) and the Local Authority Designated Officer or local equivalent.

-24.0 Allegations against staff
+24.0 Allegations against team members